kirillsaidov/vita/CodingStandard.md

 };
 ```

 Use capital letters of an enum as a prefix for enum members.
+Enums may be `ALL_CAPS`, but I prefer `lower_underscore_case` style.

 ```C
 enum WorldElements { // (W)orld (E)elements => we_enum_name